iriapantazi/dotfiles/README.md

 ### installation

-use symlinks to link the files to the home directory
+Use symlinks to link the files to the home directory

 ```bash
 ln -s /path/to/dotfiles/.vimrc ~/.vimrc